puppetlabs/puppet-docs/source/pe/3.0/overview_getting_support.markdown

 Your request to join will be sent to Puppet Labs for authorization and you will receive an email when you’ve been added to the user group.

-Getting support from the existing Puppet Community
+Getting Support From the Existing Puppet Community
 -----

 As a Puppet Enterprise customer you are more than welcome to participate in our large and helpful open source community as well as report issues against the open source project.